Day with Daeradar

 Rúmil quickly turned around at the sudden voice, surprised to see Celeborn leaning on the counter behind him with a small smile on his face.
 Haldir noticed that there was no trace of the fine powder left on him, and he shared a meaningful look with the twins as they silently agreed that the fact sugar had once covered the Elf lord as well would remain their secret.

-"I did not expect to see you, hír-nín," Rúmil muttered.
-"Though I do not mind cleaning this small mess.
+"I did not expect to see you, hír-nín," Rúmil muttered, appearing slightly startled.
+"Though I assure you I do not mind cleaning this small mess.
 It is no problem."

 Celeborn's smile broadened slightly.
 "Aye, but my grandsons must learn," he told the young guard, holding up a couple damp rags as he gave the dark-haired Elflings a pointed glance.